 (PWR BTTM's publicist did not respond to repeated requests for comment and clarification around the situation.
 Hopkins directed NPR to the band's publicist.)

 On May 12, PWR BTTM's album release show at Rough Trade Records in Brooklyn had been canceled.
 Salty Artist Management announced it had cut ties with the band (reached for comment, managing partner Jessi Frick referred to the company's statement).
 The bands T-Rextasy, Tancred, Nnamdi Ogbonnaya, and iji, all of which had been scheduled to open for PWR BTTM's summer tour, each announced they would not play the scheduled dates.
 The band's label, Polyvinyl, confirmed to NPR that it had stopped selling copies of Pageant and was issuing refunds for the record purchased from them to customers who request one.
+It also requested the band's music be pulled from streaming services like Spotify and Apple Music and digital storefronts such as iTunes.
 At least four upcoming shows, including an appearance at the Hopscotch Music Fest, have been canceled (reports of the band's entire tour being canceled remain unconfirmed, and some dates remain listed on the band's website as of this writing).
 Reaction to the controversy spread so quickly that it took some media by surprise: The New York Times published a lengthy profile of the band in its weekend paper that went to press before the story had spread — the web version of that article added five paragraphs about the allegations and the developing response into the middle of the piece.

 NPR Music has covered or partnered with PWR BTTM on several occasions.
 It premiered Pageant on May 4 as part of its First Listen series; invited the band to play a Tiny Desk Concert in 2016; Hopkins was a judge in the 2017 Tiny Desk Contest; and PWR BTTM performed at NPR Music's 2017 SXSW showcase.